gs-yoon/gs-yoon.github.io/_posts/2013-05-05-introducing.md

 <img src="https://user-images.githubusercontent.com/57785895/122384263-7d619500-cfa6-11eb-8250-ffe4ead91b41.jpg" alt="image" style="float:left">

 ### Research Interests : Image Understanding and Visual Odometry.
 Especially in image understanding, I’m interested in wavelet transform.
 Using wavelet transform for deep learning would make possible immediate image understanding.
 So, it must be very useful in an autonomous environment.
-If apply compressed sensing to this, it can be faster.
+If apply compressed sensing to this, it can be faster. <br>
 For visual odometry, I hope to apply convex optimization.
-Many parameters of visual odometry (e.g. coefficients of lens distortion, many filters, etc.) must be adopted very correctly.
+Many parameters of visual odometry (e.g. coefficients of lens distortion or many filters...) must be adopted very correctly.
 Using convex optimization and machine learning, it will be possible to obtain value properly and easily.

 <p class=clearedText> </p>